 The ab wheel is an excellent addition to any abdominal workout and has been shown to activate your abs more than almost any other direct abdominal exercise.
 Most gyms do not stock ab wheels and teaching your client to use them properly will help your client – while also making you look like a badass trainer.

 Each item will help your clients deferentially and will help you to be prepared for any client’s needs.
 Keep them all in a gym bag, alongside a pack of hairbands (a must for anyone with female clients or male clients with long hair), a few protein bars (in case of client feeling faint emergencies), and a towel/disinfectant spray that you can use when there’s only one bench left and its covered in sweat).

 All of this equipment will help you stand out from the crowd as a trainer who cares about his clients and invests in them too.
-None of them are crucial to your business, but each one can help improve it.
+None of them is crucial to your business, but each one can help improve it.
 Don’t forget that there are other ways to invest in your business too, check out our course on circuit training.
 An excellent investment that will help you grow as a trainer and will also help you make more money for running shoes!